History of Sex in Cinema:

 Boccaccio '70 (1962, It.)

-This four-part anthology film about Eros was made by great Italian directors, and featured three sexy European stars: Romy Schneider, Sophia Loren and Anita Ekberg:
+This four-part anthology film about Eros was made by great Italian directors.
+The four segments and their major stars included three sexy European stars: Romy Schneider, Sophia Loren and Anita Ekberg:

 The most interesting episode was Federico Fellini's Le Tentazioni del Dottor Antonio (The Temptations of Dr. Antonio), Fellini's first film in color.